Heceo/MyBlog/content/blog/My blog -- static webpage.md

 # 3.Final

-From searching on the Internet in the beginning to publish the site, it took me about 9 hours, not something very difficult.
-My last error was the version of Hugo, after fixing that, deploying was naturally done, which made me so happy, since I had been stuck in there anxiously not knowing what to do.
+From searching on the Internet in the beginning to publish the site successfully, it took me 9 hours.
+If you understands how it works, it can take very soon, maybe just an hour or even less, though your own domain may take one or two days to be updated.
+My last error was the version of Hugo, after fixing that, deploying was naturally done, which made me so happy.
+So it is completely not a difficult thing to do.
+Now, get your blog published!

-References:
+# 4.References

 [怎么选择和快速搭建个人博客](https://segmentfault.com/a/1190000011661576)